torigonzales/we-go-2/README.md

 ## Introduction
 This week we were challenged to create our first project!
-Our group decided to create a tourism applicstion!
+Our group decided to create a tourism application!

 ---